LotusLotus

 Then Kāśyapa replied in verse:

-The wondrous form [of the Buddha] evidently standing.
+The wondrous form [of a Buddha] evidently standing.

 This is not the state of voice-hearers or Pratyekabuddhas,

-The Buddha told Kāśyapa, "I will give you an analogy.
-For example, a person comes from Mathurā in the south.
-Someone asks him, 'Where do you come from?'
-He answers, 'From Mathurā.'
-He is next asked, 'Where is Mathurā?'
+The Buddha told Kāśyapa, “I will give you an analogy.
+A person comes from Mathurā in the south.
+Someone asks him, ‘Where do you come from?’
+He answers, ‘From Mathurā.’
+He is next asked, ‘Where is Mathurā?’
 Then this person points to the south.
 Kāśyapa, will the questioner not believe him?
 Why?
-This person has seen himself come from the south.
-Thus, Kāśyapa, because I have seen it, you should believe me."
+Because this person has seen himself come from the south.
+Thus, Kāśyapa, because I have seen it, you should believe me.”

-At that time the World-Honored One then spoke in verse:
+Then the World-Honored One again spoke in verse:

 Who points his finger to the sky.